When a former Volvo CEO meets a Shakespearean tragic hero, a clear pricing strategy might be needed.

 - Determining the price can be a random process, often driven by internal costs rather than the market competitive situation and a reflection of the value provided.

-- Only around half of companies asked felt they understood the price dynamics of their market.
+- Only around half of the companies asked felt they understood the price dynamics of their market.

 - And only around a third said they manage price consistently.